uc-eqgeo/Hawkes_Bay_dislocation_modelling/HB_modelling/README.md

 # Subduction zone forward modeling (/hb_sz_forward_models)
 There is one main script to run:
-1.`hsz_run_forward_model.py` Calculates surface displacements and writes to a figure file.
+1. `hsz_run_forward_model.py` Calculates surface displacements and writes to a figure file.
 Pickle file with slip data on each tiled fault, slip triangle geojson, and results text file is also saved to a results folder.
 Slip patches are defined by a geojson polygon file.
 Can define slip taper amount from the edge of the slip patch.

-need mesh and rake data from vtk file (e.g., Williams et al., 2013) `hsz_forward_tools.py` Additional functions used in the main script.
+need mesh and rake data from vtk file (e.g., Williams et al., 2013) to run this script.
+`hsz_forward_tools.py` Additional functions used in the main script.
 `hsz_make_figures.py` Additional functions used to make figures in the main script.